Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

   - [Deploy to Azure](#deploy-to-azure)
   - [Clean up](#clean-up)

-GitHub Copilot app modernization for Java, also referred to as `App Modernization for Java`, assists with app assessment, planning and code remediation.
+GitHub Copilot app modernization, assists with app assessment, planning and code remediation.
 It automates repetitive tasks, boosting developer confidence and speeding up the Azure migration and ongoing optimization.

-In this workshop, you learn how to use GitHub Copilot app modernization for Java to assess and migrate a sample Java application `asset-manager` to Azure.
+In this workshop, you learn how to use GitHub Copilot app modernization to assess and migrate a sample Java application `asset-manager` to Azure.

 ## About this Project